-The Sheriff’s K-9 team provides specialized law enforcement in the patrol environment by assisting in situations where the safety of officers or the general public is at risk.
+The Jones County Sheriff's Department K-9 team provides specialized law enforcement in the patrol environment by assisting in situations where the safety of officers or the general public is at risk.

-The Jones County Sheriff’s Office utilizes K-9 officers for various high-risk situations as building and open area searches, tracking of suspects, evidence location, search and rescue, bomb detection, as well as drug interdiction.
-The canines are also trained to protect the handler and to hold a violent or dangerous person from escaping.
+The Jones County Sheriff’s Department utilizes K-9 officers for various high-risk situations as building and open area searches, tracking of suspects, evidence location, search and rescue, bomb detection, as well as drug interdiction.
+These canines are also trained to protect the handler and to hold a violent or dangerous person from escaping.
 The K-9 team members are on-call 24-hours a day.

 Reliability in job performance is of paramount importance when it comes to K-9s and their duties.
 Their ongoing proficiency training ensures each dog will act and perform according to expectations and standards.
 Each K-9 and handler are required to maintenance train to keep fresh what they have learned in the basic K-9 academies.